How Much Horsepower Does A Turbo Add?

 There are lots of factors to consider here.

 First, think about what “horsepower” actually means.
-It’s referring to the peak power – the most you ever get out of your engine.
+It’s referring to the maximum power – the most you ever get out of your engine.

 Twin turbos might lead to a better power curve, but they won’t influence the peak power much.
 That is, in relation to a single turbo.

 Second, what’s the frame of reference?
-All turbos are slightly different from each other and produce different results.
+All turbos are marginally different from each other and produce varying results.

 One well-designed turbocharger might increase hp output more than two poorly-designed ones in a twin system.